RobertTalbert/discretecs/MTH225-Fall2023/course-docs/mth225-syllabus-f23.md

 **Important dates:**

-- September 1: 100% tuition refund deadline
+- September 1: Last day to drop with 100% tuition refund
 - September 3-4: Labor Day recess, no classes
 - September 22: 75% tuition refund deadline
 - October 22-24: Fall break, no classes
 - November 10: Last day to drop with a "W" grade
 - November 22-26: Thanksgiving break, no classes
-- December 9: Last day of classes
+- December 8: Last day of classes

 ## Appendix D: Course Tools and Links